kaydeemoney/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-this is for loops, if else and others,
+hi, this is my readme for the whole folder